 Long (short) position: an investor is long (short) in a currency if she or he gains (loses) when the spot value of the currency increases, and loses (gains) when it decreases.

 Non contractual assets and liabilities

-Non Contractual assets/liabilities: assets or payment obligations without a fixed face value (e.g. shares, foreign currency-denominated bonds...)
+Assets or payment obligations without a fixed face and market values (e.g. shares, foreign currency-denominated bonds...)

 Finding the FX exposure on non contractual assets/liabilities I

 Suppose: